migsilva89/migsilva89/README.md

 ### Hi there!
-## I'm Miguel Silva, a freelancer Frontend-Dev. 👋👋👋
+## I'm Miguel Silva, a Self-taught Web-Dev. 👋👋👋

 After many years of investing in myself as an event organizer and DJ/Producer I always had a special connection to the digital world, I started to do some simple front-end work to better understand how everything works, when I discovered my passion for web development.